Knowledge graphSettings

 Step 4

-L4 vs L7: choosing the right layer
+L4 vs L7: choosing the balancing layer

 Why this comes first: this is the base decision for the rest of the chapter.
 It determines available routing rules, processing cost, observability, and resilience controls.